alexpeterson91/Gnosis-Wagyu-Key-Gen/README.md

 ### macOS 10.15.1 and later

-Execute all those commands in your terminal to setup your dev environment.
+Execute all these commands in your terminal to setup your dev environment.
 You may be prompted to install "command line developer tools" at some point and please do it.

 ```console
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"